Chandanada Gombe: Plot

 Chandanada Gombe is a simple love story.
 Anant Nag is a landlord.
 Lakshmi's father is a school teacher who is struggling to find a bridegroom for Lakshmi.
-They get married with the help of relatives.
+They get married with the help of mutual relatives.
 Anant Nag unfortunately dies in an accident.
-The rest of the story continues about the life of a struggling widow and her child in a traditional society amid village politics.
+The rest of the story is about the life of a struggling widow and her child in a traditional society amid village politics.